hackclub/hackclub/workshops/colorful_grammar/README.md

 order: 3
 ---

-Converting words to colors is difficult to wrap your head around when you first think about it—but that’s exactly what you’re going to do in this workshop.
+Converting words to colors is a difficult concept to wrap your head around when you first think about it, but that’s exactly what you’re going to do in this workshop.
 In just 20 lines of code, you’re going to build a website that allows you to type all over the screen and watch the color of your screen change based on the number of verbs, nouns, adjectives, and adverbs in the text.

 [**Link to demo**](https://colorful-grammar.techbug2012.repl.co)